 Road Test Support Package — Included!

 When you’re ready, let us help you challenge the ICBC Motorcycle Road Test!
 Graduates get access to preferred road test scheduling, available only through ProRide!
-After booking your test, you’ll be invited to join us for our Road Test Simulator.
-Consider this a rehearsal before the final exam; we’ll outfit you with a radio and follow you around in traffic just as they do on the actual ICBC road test.
+After booking your test, you’ll be invited to join us for our Pre-Test Simulator.
+Consider this a rehearsal before the “big show”; we’ll outfit you with a radio and follow you around in traffic just as they do on the actual ICBC road test.
 Don’t worry — it’s not real and it won’t count, but we’ll let you know how you’re riding and what adjustments you can make for the real road test!

-For the Simulator you’ll have access to a school motorcycle if needed, or BYO.
-We’ll also meet you at ICBC for your actual road test to provide you with the same bike again, if needed, as well as give you our overall support on-site before and after your test.
+For the Pre-Test Simulator you’ll have access to a school motorcycle if needed, or BYO.
+We’ll also meet you at ICBC for your actual road test to provide you with the same bike again, if needed, as well as give you test-day support on-site before and after your test.

 This package is valued at $128 but it’s included at no additional charge with every Survival Rider Program!